Enfield Shaker Village History

 Enfield Shaker Museum is a nonprofit, membership organization dedicated to preserving and sharing the history of the Enfield, New Hampshire Shaker village.
 Since opening in 1986, the Museum has developed educational exhibits and programs designed to invite active participation in learning about the extraordinary people who once lived and worked here.

-Enfield Shaker Museum offers year-round opportunities for families and individuals, including a full schedule of events, workshops, tours, exhibitions, and craft demonstrations.
-Plan a visit to Enfield Shaker Museum, take in the exquisite sights and smells of our Shaker Garden, watch skilled artisans demonstrate their traditional crafts, learn the story of the Enfield Shakers through exhibitions of their furniture, tools, clothing, and historic photographs, and browse through the Shaker Store.
+Enfield Shaker Museum offers year-round opportunities for families and individuals, including a full schedule of events.
+Plan a visit to Enfield Shaker Museum–join a scheduled tour or explore on your own; learn the story of the Enfield Shakers through exhibitions of their furniture, tools, clothing, and historic photographs; take in the exquisite sights and smells of our Shaker Herb Garden; watch skilled artisans demonstrate their traditional crafts; hike to the Shaker Feast Ground on the slope of nearby Mt.
+Assurance; and browse through our Shaker Store.

 Museum members and donors are vital to our success.